 By the time Mocha Dick was finally killed in the late 1830s, he had successfully fought off one hundred whaling crews and destroyed many ships.
 Sailors told stories about him in every port, and his legend grew.

 When Herman Melville read a book about Mocha Dick, he became fascinated by the true story of a giant killer sperm whale and saw in it the potential for a great novel, one he hoped would prove to be his magnum opus.
 He had already become famous for such classic novels as Typee (1846) and Omoo (1847).

-Moby Dick told the story of its narrator, Ishmael, an itinerant sailor who signs up for work on the whaling ship Pequod along with his new friend Queequeg, a master harpooner from a South Seas island where his father was the chief of a cannibal tribe.
+The narrator of Moby Dick is Ishmael, an itinerant sailor who signs up for work on the whaling ship Pequod along with his new friend Queequeg, a master harpooner from a South Seas island where his father was the chief of a cannibal tribe.

 Also on the crew of the Pequod are harpooners Tashtego and Daggoo, and chief mate Starbuck.
 The crew is under the command of Captain Ahab, a tyrant with a secret plan.